themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 ## Epoxy.js

 - *Epoxy.js* is a data binding library for Backbone.js based on Knockout.js and Ember.js, featuring:
-  - Computed Model & View Attributes
   - Declarative View Bindings
-  - Automated Dependency Mapping
   - Automatic View Updates
+  - Computed Model & View Attributes
 - It connects each Model's attribute with a DOM element.
 - Can be used together with Marionette's views.
 - Can also compute results from the attributes's data.